AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/flows/single-sign-on-access-flows/rest-api-v2-single-sign-on-partner-flows.md

    >[!IMPORTANT]
    >
-   > Refer to the [Retrieve profile using partner authentication response](../../apis/partner-single-sign-on-apis/rest-api-v2-partner-single-sign-on-apis-retrieve-profile-using-partner-authentication-response.md) API documentation for details on the information provided in a profile response.
+   > Refer to the [Create and retrieve profile using partner authentication response](../../apis/partner-single-sign-on-apis/rest-api-v2-partner-single-sign-on-apis-retrieve-profile-using-partner-authentication-response.md) API documentation for details on the information provided in a profile response.
    >
    > <br/>
    >